-SCOR is a global Group with significant presence in the Americas, EMEA and Asia-Pacific regions.
-Its portfolio is diversified with a balanced mix of Life and P&C business.
-Diversification benefit arises because the risks from different parts of the portfolio are independent of, weakly correlated or negatively correlated with the risks from other parts.
-This is particularly important for the interaction between the Life and P&C risk categories, but there SCOR applies probability distributions for these risk factors to the values of economic balance sheet items.
+SCOR applies probability distributions for these risk factors to the values of economic balance sheet items.
 Within this risk category SCOR also applies probability distributions for interest rates to the modeled values of discounted best estimate liabilities and deposits to cedents.

 SCOR forecasts the probability distributions of the risk factors, and the dependencies between them, using economic scenarios for a number of major currencies.
-These economic scenarios are created by SCOR's Scenario Generator Model (SGM), which produces scenarios representing various plausible states of the world specified in terms of life and economic risk factors, to determine how the economic balance sheet would react under these various scenarios.
+These economic scenarios are created by SCOR's Scenario Generator Model (SGM), which produces scenarios representing various plausible states of the world specified in terms of L&H and economic risk factors, to determine how the economic balance sheet would react under these various scenarios